sdito000/Spotipydataproject/index.md

 ## _**Brief Overview // Executive Summary**_

 Exploring what makes a song hit the top charts is a fascinating study that caught our eye, as the study is a great mix between data analysis, sociology, and art.
-We are interested in the possibility of predicting song popularity, using the popular streaming platform Spotify, if there exists a set pattern which makes a song climb up the music charts.
-We aim to study audio features, which we pulled from Spotify Web API, of the top music in the last few years.
+We are interested in the possibility of predicting song popularity, using the popular streaming platform Spotify, if there exists a set pattern of features which make a song climb up the music charts.
+We aim to study audio features, which we pulled from Spotify Web API, of the top music of the last few years.

-We used the top 25 songs in the first week of November 2018, 2019, 2020, 2021.
-Our group went to an outside source, [spotifycharts.com](https://spotifycharts.com/home/), to access the data we needed.
+We used the top 25 songs of the first week of November of 2018, 2019, 2020, and 2021.
+Our group went to an outside source, spotifycharts.com, to access the data we needed.
 We obtained 100 songs' data through Spotify’s API on danceability, speechability, valence, tempo, energy, and loudness.

 We compiled the data we found on 100 songs in an Excel spreadsheet, and then found the mean, median, maximum, minimum, and standard deviation.
 By obtaining descriptive statistics, we used simple linear regression (SLR) and multiple linear regression (MLR) to determine whether there is a relationship between any audio features.

 After running Simple Linear Regressions, we found that over 4 years of data, a high danceability value is associated with a higher position on the charts.
 According to our Multiple Regression results, there are some relationships that are sustained over a few years.
-The longest meaningful relationship is the one between tempo and danceability that is sustained for 3 years while valence and energy sustain a relationship with danceability for two years each.
+The longest meangiful relationship is the one between tempo and danceability that is sustained for 3 years while valence and energy sustain a relationship with danceability for two years each.

 To answer our question "What makes a song popular?", we came to the conclusion that despite some common themes in viral spotify hit songs, music is an abstract concept.
 It is difficult to fully predict whether a song will reach the top charts.
 There is also limitations to our research and the most prominent one is that we had a small song sample.
-We could tell you what audio features predicted rise of top 25 songs during year-end 2018-21.
+We could tell you what audio features predicted rise of top 25 songs during year-end 2018-2021.
 However, we cannot confirm that we know how your song will climb the global music charts.
 We present such a nuanced outlook in our data project below.

 ## _**Purpose**_

 Starting from our general question “What makes a song popular?”, we wondered if predicting song popularity is possible. _Hit Song Science_ (HSS), a term that was first used by Mike McCready, is about exploring whether song popularity can be predicted through audio features put into machine learning.
 While the validity of HSS continues to be a debate in the music industry, producers and record label companies are hopeful that a song’s popularity can be predicted through its audio features.

-We want to connect _Hit Song Science_ to Data analysis of the Spotify's API.
-Is there a pattern?
+We want to connect _Hit Song Science_ to data analysis of the Spotify's API.
+As we defined our project, we started asking new questions: Is there a pattern?
 Are some audio features directly connected to others?
 Is there a defining audio feature that is prominent in all top songs?
 Is there a collective music taste, or are all the top songs different?

 ## _**Preface**_

 Our project’s aim is to use Spotify’s API to obtain data on audio features of top songs in order to analyse what makes a song popular.
-Our data sample is the Global Top 25 songs of every November from the years 2018 to 2021.
-We used [SpotifyCharts.com](https://spotifycharts.com/home/) to obtain these songs.
+Our data sample is the Global Top 25 songs of the first week of November from the years 2018 to 2021.
+We used SpotifyCharts.com to obtain these songs.

 Now, we want to familiarise you with the audio features we concentrated on.

 The features that we chose have to do with the mood and production properties of the song.
 We feel that these features (tempo, danceability, valence, energy, speechiness, loudness, and instrumentalness) really contribute to what attracts the average ear to top songs.

-Here is a description of the audio features we have used (Spotify Web API reference, 2021):
+Here is a description of the audio features we have used (Spotify Web API reference, 2022):

 <p align="center"> <img width="450" alt="audio features" src="https://user-images.githubusercontent.com/91847452/149315531-c69e90ee-c404-40e3-b1b3-48f80e005629.png"></p>